 The households in Barkly East produce 4508 kg a day and 137 T a month as opposed to 9 T in Herschel, 9 t in Rhodes, 3 t in Rossouw and 101 T in Lady Grey.
-2147 households are served in Barkly East, 149 in Herschel, 1591 in Lady Grey,144 in Rhodes, 57 in Rossouw and 539 in Sterkspruit (IWMP 2013).
+2147 households are served in Barkly East, 149 in Herschel, 1591 in Lady Grey.
+144 in Rhodes, 57 in Rossouw and 539 in Sterkspruit (IWMP 2013).

 The Municipality is struggling to meet all the legislation pertaining to the management of waste sites.
+It does however have a designated Waste Management Officer in terms of legislation.
 Sterkspruit is an unlicensed site which has no access control, is unfenced with waste remaining uncovered and burnt.
+A new site is being planned and an EIA is under way.
+Land was expropriated in Esilindini but there is discussion as a new EIA process indicates that the site may not be appropriate.
+The old site is in the process of being closed down and rehabilitated.
 Lady Grey site is licenced and classified as GSB.
-There is no plant or equipment to properly cover and compact waste and waste is incinerated and disposed in a cell.
+There is no plant or equipment to properly cover and compact waste.
+The site is in the process of being upgraded and cells lined.
 The Barkly East site is classified as GSB.
 There is no plant or equipment to properly cover and compact waste and waste is incinerated and disposed in a cell but is fenced with no access control (IWMP, 2013).
+The situation has changed in that waste is no longer incinerated and the site is being upgraded.
+A new site is being developed and an EIA is underway.
 In Rhodes, the site is unlicensed but Terreco Environmental CC have been appointed to undertake the licensing process.
 The waste is incinerated and disposed in a cell.
+An EIA is being undertaken for a new site.
 In Rossouw the site is unlicensed but Terreco Environmental CC have been appointed to undertake the licensing process.
+The process is underway for a new site.
 Burning of waste occurs on site and it is situated next to the Wasbank River.
 Herschel has no landfill site and Terreco Environmental CC have been appointed to undertake the EIA process for the development of a landfill site (IWMP,2013).
 Medical waste for the 4 hospitals and 14 clinics is collected by a company called Compass Waste organised by the Department of Health.